University of Cambridge Computer Laboratory foto

 cover

 Security engineering is about building systems to remain dependable in the face of malice, error or mischance.
 As a discipline, it focuses on the tools, processes and methods needed to design, implement and test complete systems, and to adapt existing systems as their environment evolves.
 My book has become the standard textbook and reference since it was published in 2001.
-You can download the first edition without charge here.
+You can download both the first and second editions without charge here; the third edition will become free from 2024.

 Security engineering is not just concerned with infrastructure matters such as firewalls and PKI.
-It's also about specific applications, such as banking and medical record-keeping, and about embedded systems such as automatic teller machines and burglar alarms.
-It's usually done badly: it often takes several attempts to get a design right.
-It is also hard to learn: although there were good books on a number of the component technologies, such as cryptography and operating systems, there was little about how to use them effectively, and even less about how to make them work together.
+It's also about specific applications, such as banking and medical record-keeping, and increasingly about embedded systems such as payment terminals and burglar alarms.
+It's usually done badly, so it often takes several attempts to get a design right.
+It's also hard to learn: although there were good books on a number of the component technologies, such as cryptography and operating systems, there was little about how to use them effectively, and even less about how to make them work together.
 Most systems don't fail because the mechanisms are weak, but because they're used wrong.

 My book was an attempt to help the working engineer to do better.
-As well as the basic science, it contains details of many applications - and lot of case histories of how their protection failed.
-It contains a fair amount of new material, as well as accounts of a number of technologies which aren't well described in the accessible literature.
-Writing it was also pivotal in founding the now-flourishing field of information security economics: I realised that the narrative had to do with incentives and organisation at least as often as with the technology.
-The second edition incoporates the economic perspectives we've developed over the past six years, and new perspectives from the psychology of security, as well as updating the technological side of things.
+As well as the basic science, it contains details of many applications – and lot of case histories of how their protection failed.
+It describes a number of technologies which aren't well described elsewhere.
+The first edition was pivotal in founding the now-flourishing field of information security economics: I realised that the narrative had to do with incentives and organisation at least as often as with the technology.
+The second edition incoporated the economic perspectives we've developed since then, and new perspectives from the psychology of security, as well as updating the technological side of things.
+The third edition is an update for the new world of phones, cloud services and social media; it tackles the problems raised by cars and medical devices such as the interaction of security with safety, and the costs of long-term patching; it also adds a huge amount about modern threat actors, from the cybercrime ecosystem to what we learned about state capabilities from the Snowden leaks and elsewhere.

 More ...